La Paloma Theatre: History

 It was one of the first theaters to show "talkies" as the talking pictures first premiered in 1927.
 In 1928 they installed sound equipment for talking movies, which had only originated in 1927.

 The theater includes handmade and painted floor tiles that were created by Claycraft Potteries in Los Angeles.

-Current Use
+Current use

-Today, the theater is used for live performances and artists such as Loreena McKennitt, Nickel Creek, Ralph Stanley, Jerry Garcia and Eddie Vedder have performed there.
+It is still in use as a movie theater today, most notably for screenings of The Rocky Horror Picture Show hosted by Crazed Imaginations.
+La Paloma is also a venue for live performances and artists such as Loreena McKennitt, Nickel Creek, Ralph Stanley, Jerry Garcia and Eddie Vedder have performed there.
 It is owned by Alan Largent who had a restoration done in 2016.